-The audit team examined whether or not a risk assessment had been carried out in order to determine the nature and intensity of official controls, for each approved establishment in Laois County Council's functional area.
+The audit team examined whether or not a risk assessment had been carried out in order to determine the nature and intensity of official controls, for each approved establishment in Limerick County Council's functional area.
 Both establishments selected for on-site verification audits, had been categorised as high risk.

-The audit team were advised of the risk assessment outcome for all of the establishments and noted that a record of the risk assessment outcome was maintained in each establishment file examined as part of the audit.
+The audit team were advised of the risk assessment outcome for 16 of the 19 establishments and noted that a record of the risk assessment outcome was maintained in 10 of the 12 establishment files examined as part of the audit.
+The local authority advised that a risk categorisation had been provisionally assigned to the remaining three establishments, which were recently approved; but that a formal risk assessment would be carried out when more information was available in relation to the establishments and the FBOs.

 The audit team noted that the risk had been re-assessed as part of the annual or biannual audits, which had taken place recently in some establishments, and a record of this was maintained in the establishment file.